nhamilto/FlowTools/docs/_sources/index.rst.txt

 The hope for this toolbox is to have a consistent and robust set of objects and functions that aid in the analysis of fluid dynamics and wind energy data using methods and algorithms that are well tested in the field.

 ToDo:
-   -[] add other decomposition methods (DMD, EMD, Fourier, etc...)
+   - [] add other decomposition methods (DMD, EMD, Fourier, etc...)
-   -[] build on the visualization tools
+   - [] build on the visualization tools
-   -[] add a wind energy package
+   - [] add a wind energy package
-   -[] consider more aerodynamic properties
+   - [] consider more aerodynamic properties

 Consider:
-   * adding a data loading package
+   - [] adding a data loading package
-   * make compatible with other NREL toolboxes (Floris, SAMWICH Box, etc.)
+   - [] make compatible with other NREL toolboxes (Floris, SAMWICH Box, etc.)

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   code
    ..Usage
    ..Samples

-   Code